-First-party data isn’t some trendy digital marketing buzzword that will fade in time.
+First-party data isn’t a trendy marketing buzzword that will fade in time.
 Not in the least.

-Rather, first-party data is the future of marketing: an invaluable and indispensable resource marketers across all niches and industries now officially need to succeed with their data-driven programs.
+Rather, first-party data is the future of marketing.
+It’s an invaluable, indispensable resource brands everywhere now officially need to succeed.
+Specifically, it’s an asset that can help:

-When you collect first-party data from your audience (and, nowadays, with consent) via owned, earned, and paid media, you get the chance to leverage it in personalized and individualized marketing.
+When you collect audience data directly from prospects and customers (and, nowadays, with consent), you can leverage it in personalized and individualized marketing.

-The same can be said for third-party data secured from (you guessed it) third parties.
-According to today’s top digital marketing pros, though, that type of data falls short in several key areas — including and especially its dependability, trustworthiness, and effectiveness in their online efforts.
+The same can technically be said for third-party data secured from (you guessed it) third parties.
+According to today’s top digital marketers, though, that type of customer data falls short in several key areas — including and especially its dependability, trustworthiness, and effectiveness in their online (and offline) efforts.

-Digiday found 30% of marketers think third-party data is their biggest challenge regarding targeted campaigns, while 82% noted third-party data is wholly unreliable.
-(Not exactly a ringing endorsement.)
+Digiday found 30% of marketers think third-party data is their biggest challenge when it comes to targeted campaigns, while 82% noted noted the personal data source is wholly unreliable when it comes to delivering effective, personalized experiences.

-That’s why marketers continue to ditch that data source altogether from their strategies and, instead, leverage first-party data more and more across channels to achieve their primary marketing goals.
+That’s why marketers continue to ditch that data source altogether.
+In its place, they’re collecting first-party data and utilizing it across channels to achieve their marketing goals.

 What is first-party data?
-What makes it the “best” data source?
+And why is it the “best” data source for marketing?

-The answer to the first question is fairly simple: First-party data is the consented customer data (demographic, behavioral, and contextual) you obtain directly from individuals.
+The answer to the first question is simple.
+First-party data is the consented customer data (demographic, behavioral, contextual, and otherwise) you obtain directly from individuals.

-Any identifying info you secure yourself straight from website visitors, email recipients, social media followers, ad clickers, and others who engage with you online (or offline): That’s first-party data.
+Any identifier you secure yourself straight from site visitors, email recipients, social followers, ad clickers, and others who engage with you online or offline.
+That’s first-party data.

-As for the second question — well, ask yourself: Which do you think is more trustworthy and reliable?:
+As for the second question?
+Well — which do you think is more trustworthy and reliable?:

 - Data you and your team acquire from your prospects and customers through your core channels: your website, app, social presence, email efforts, and ad campaigns